eszterkv/eszter.space/content/blog/antd-theming.md

 date:   2019-12-08 14:00:00 +0200
 ---

 There comes a time in some developers’ life when they have to customize an [antd](https://ant.design) theme.
-It’s [kind of documented](https://ant.design/docs/react/customize-theme), but tricky… here’s a tl;dr.
+It’s [kind of documented](https://ant.design/docs/react/customize-theme), but tricky.
+Here’s a tl;dr.

 ## But first… why antd?
 Well, it looks like a very complete UI system.
 Creating your own is a lot of effort, so why not use something that’s out there and working perfectly?
 Of course, there are other alternatives, like [Material UI](https://material-ui.com/) or [Evergreen](https://evergreen.segment.com/).